• Skip to primary navigation

 More tips for making the Reese's Peanut Butter Cake:

 • I used Reese's Spread to drizzle between the layers and on top.
-If you can't find any, you can omit this step entirely, or drizzle peanut butter instead, or mix 1 tbsp cocoa powder into the peanut butter to make it chocolatey!
+This has unfortunately now been discontinued, so you can drizzle peanut butter instead.

 • You could also decorate the cake with chopped peanuts if you prefer!